avatao/collection-json-base/README.md

 Collection+JSON TypeScript Client Library
 =========================================

+Disclaimer
+---
+This project is in alpha state, changes are likely use it with care.

 Description
 ---
 This is a pure TypeScript representation of the Collection+JSON - Hypermedia Type ([specs](https://github.com/collection-json/spec)) for the client side.